50 Questions You Must Ask to Evaluate the Quality of Your Website

 Using a content delivery network can make site speed faster because it decreases the distance between servers and customers – thereby decreasing the time it takes to load the site to people in those locations.

-Depending on the size of your site, use of a content delivery network can help increase performance significantly.
+Depending on your site’s size, using a content delivery network can help increase performance significantly.

 28. Has Content on the Site Been Optimized for Targeted Keyword Phrases?